How to Access Property Records in Delaware

 Delaware views property records and land records as the same thing.
 Instead of a dedicated website, you must visit the local county recorder of deeds, tax, building offices, or other locations to request records and perform searches.

-Types of Property Records
+Types of Property Records in Delaware

 When searching, you will find many different types of property records for Delaware homes.
-Some overlap with the information, but viewing them all is important to get what you need.
+Some overlap with the information, but viewing them all is essential to get what you need.
 Some of the most common types of property records in Delaware are as follows:

 Deeds and Conveyance Records